She makes the best of what she has every

 have ever been blessed by.

-Glowing natural beauty, blemished with a mask of insecurity.
+Glowing natural beauty, blemished with a mask

 A sense of humor consisting of dorky voice changes and corny jokes.